yyu/hi-rust/README.md

 > Rust style is to indent with four spaces

 > using a ! means that you’re calling a macro instead of a normal function

+> Cargo is Rust’s build system and package manager.